Olivia Culpo Flaunts Bod In Skimpy Bikini Top In New Instagram Post

 “You should sign them and auction them off for charity.
 Im sure you’ll make a few dollas,” suggested a fourth social media user.

-And a few days ago, Olivia took to her feed to share another update, that time another photo series.
-She rocked a white mini dress and posed inside a kitchen, and her ensemble featured a small slit in the center of her chest that added allure to her look.
-It had a loose waistline and a high hem, and she rocked a matching mainicure.
+A few days ago, Olivia took to her feed to share another update, and it was also a photo series.
+While posing in a kitchen, she wore a white mini dress that featured a small slit in the center of her chest that added allure to her look.
+It had a loose waistline and a high hem, and she rocked a matching manicure.
 She wore her hair down in a middle part and smiled with her lips closed.